HendrickZhou/shazam-air/README.md

 ## 4.add package to python search path
 `$ conda develop /Your/Project/Path/shazam-air/src`

+The Step 2 probably takes a few minutes, just be patient.

 # Run Demos
 Note: all the demo dataset, model and wav files are provided under the `/data` directory.
 Feel free to record or import your own demo file though.

 ## 1.audioDemo
 Just run the script in `demos/` directory